mvolkmann/MyUnixEnv/notes/Go02-GettingStarted.md

 To see example code for the `Max` function and its output expand the "Example" section at the bottom of its documentation.

 ![Statistics Package Example](go-statistics-pkg-example.png)

 ### Use Package

-Now we're ready to use our statistics package in our application.
+Now we're ready to use the statistics package in our application.
 Edit `$GOPATH/src/github.com/mvolkmann/hello/main.go`.
 Change the import statement to the following.